-- Leytonstone School obtains written confirmation from supply agencies and third party organisations that they have satisfactorily undertaken all appropriate checks in respect of individuals they provide to work in the school that the school would have undertaken if they were employing the individual directly; and that those individuals are suitable to work with children. - Leytonstone School will ensure that any staff from third party organisations have suitable and up-to-date training in safeguarding. - Trainees and Students on placements should be subject to the same checks as other members of staff.
+- Leytonstone School obtains written confirmation from supply agencies and third party organisations that they have satisfactorily undertaken all appropriate checks in respect of individuals they provide to work in the school that the school would have undertaken if they were employing the individual directly; and that those individuals are suitable to work with children.
+When the agency or organisation obtained an enhanced DBS check and it disclosed 'any matter or information, or any information was provided to the employment business', the school must obtain a copy of the certificate from the agency (KCSIE, '22, Part 3). - Leytonstone School will ensure that any staff from third party organisations have appropriate DBS checks and have suitable and up-to-date training in safeguarding. - Trainees and Students on placements should be subject to the same checks as other members of staff.
 However, fee-funded trainee teachers' checks should be carried out by the training provider and should be judged by the provider to be suitable to work with children.
 The school is not required to record details of fee-funded trainees on the Single Central Record.